 Vintage Telephone – Photo Courtesy: FHgitarre

 Not only were they practical, but telephones made in the last century were beautiful too.
-They can become either a working home accessory, or a beautiful collector’s piece of technology on display in your home.
+They can still become either a working home accessory or a beautiful collector’s piece of technology on display in your home.

 Whatever style you prefer, there’s bound to be a restored vintage telephone for you.
 The sound might be a little crackly on an antique phone, and of course there’s no caller identification, but that’s not why you’d want one – is it?